rustyeddy/store/README.md

 and if they are JSON, they are read and de-serialized into the corresponding Go object being read by the application.

-## Plugins!

-This library takes plugins that extend the type and location Store can used to save objects, plugins may also extend the format(s) objects can be stored as.

-For example, by default Go object will be saved on the local filesystem as JSON objects.
-A plugin may read and write .CSV objects from _Digital Ocean Spaces_.

 ## Using Store

 ```go